harshith7304/Development-of-a-Prompt-Driven-Email-Productivity-Agent/SUBMISSION.md

 ## Troubleshooting

-- **Agent Not Responding**: Verify your Groq API Key is correct and has credits.
+- **Agent Not Responding**: Verify your Groq API Key is correct and has credits.(it has built in keys but they have limits if crossed you may face issues try changing it in brain & config)